hguzha/FHIR/docs/_1.1/02-installing/01-prereqs.md

 * The IBM FHIR Server operator can be installed in an on-line cluster through the OpenShift CLI.
 * Multiple instances of the IBM FHIR Server operator may be deployed into different namespaces, one per namespace.

-Red Hat OpenShift Container Platform 4.5 or later installed on one of the following platforms:
+Red Hat OpenShift Container Platform 4.6 or later installed on one of the following platforms:

 * Linux x86_64

 Connectivity to any of the following database systems:

-* IBM Db2 11.5 or later
+* IBM Db2 11.5.5 or later
 * PostgreSQL 12.1 or later

-Connectivity to any of the following event streaming platforms (optional):
+Connectivity to any of the following event streaming platforms is required if using auditing:

-* Kafka 1.0 or higher
+* Kafka 1.0 or later

 ## Storage